timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 Verify parameters and press return
 ```

-3. After each tenant creation the URL of the frontend applications will be displayed.
+#### c.
+After each tenant creation the URL of the frontend applications will be displayed.

 For both tenants the following test user can be used to log in: